 ‘Static data’ is basic information on firms that is essential to effective regulation.
 Static data must be kept up to date because it is used by us, the Financial Ombudsman Service, the Financial Services Compensation Scheme and Financial Services Register users.

-When we process a complete ‘post event’ notification to change our firm details on a regulated firm (N2.1) we have set ourselves the voluntary target to process 95% of notifications within 5 working days of receipt.
-Graph 29 shows we have maintained our response rate of 99.9% this year as we did last year.
+When we process a complete ‘post event’ notification to change our firm details on a regulated firm we have set ourselves the voluntary target to process 95% of notifications within 5 working days of receipt.
+Graph 29 shows we have maintained our response rate of 99.9% this year, as we did for the previous 2 years.

 Pre-event notification to change our static data on a regulated firm

 As with ‘post event’ notification we have also set ourselves the same target for ‘pre-event’ notifications.
 In each of the last 3 years we have achieved 100% for this standard, as shown by graph 30.

 Under passporting rights, introduced by the European financial services directive, firms that are authorised to carry out regulated activities in another EEA member state are also entitled to carry on business in the UK.
 To exercise this right, the directives require the firm to notify us, through its own home state regulator, of its intention to do business in the UK.
 The directives covered within the passporting service standards are those for which the FCA has responsibility for processing notifications.
 Markets in Financial Instruments Directive; Insurance Distribution Directive; Undertakings for Collective Investment in Transferable Securities Directive; Alternative Investment Fund Managers Directive; Mortgage Credit Directive; Payment Services Directive and E-Money Directive.